cmichi/masterthesis/README.md

 illustrations which I created (in TikZ).
 The version which I used was XeTeX 3.14159265-2.6-0.99996 (TeX Live 2016).

+My main intention behind making this code available is to enable others to build upon the illustration and to look up the mechanisms behind certain typesetting facets.

 To compile the files:

 	git clone https://github.com/cmichi/masterthesis.git